PS 62 students learn about water quality by caring for trout

-Gasps of excitement filled the air of a third-grade classroom in Longwood as the students there learned they see trout eggs for the first time.
+Gasps of excitement filled the air of a third-grade classroom in Longwood as the students there saw trout eggs for the first time.

 Hundreds of classrooms across New York state, including about seven in the South Bronx, from pre-k to high school, are participating in a unique program called Trout in the Classroom (TIC).
 Students in the program will raise over 20,000 trout eggs in the classroom using New York City tap water.